jedisct1/iptrap/README.md

 IPtrap 2
 ========

 A fast, stateless TCP sinkhole, implemented in Rust.
+Performs TCP handshakes on all ports and logs the initial payload.

 See [A sinkhole that never clogs](http://labs.opendns.com/2014/02/28/dns-sinkhole/) for an introduction.